performance is astonishing…”

 awaited AUDIO VERSION of Sabbaton's adaptation of The

-who have seen the AUDIO TRAILER for the MP3 download will
+you who have seen the AUDIO TRAILER for the MP3 download

-have already sampled a taste of what's in store.
-The AUDIO
+will have already sampled a taste of what's in store.

-VERSION presents in 'radio play' form the same stage version
+The AUDIO VERSION presents in 'radio play' form the

-minutes in length it presents the wonderfully concentrated
+it presents the wonderfully concentrated world of poor

-either so we hope you enjoy the show.
-Do let us know what
+so we hope you enjoy the show.
+Do let us know what you

 on the MEDIA PAGE.